CianMRoche/AstroWiki/Definitions/Object Types.md

 ## Black hole
 A region of spacetime where gravity is so strong that nothing, including light or other electromagnetic waves, has enough energy to escape its event horizon

+## CGM
+"Circumgalactic medium".
+**Observation strategies**:
+1. Observing a [[#Quasar|quasar]] behind the CGM and analysing the CGM's impact on the spectrum of the quasar.
+	**Advantages**: does not depend on host galaxy's luminosity or redshift **Disadvantages**: Must have quasar behind

+2. "Down the barrell spectroscopy" Observing the host galaxy's spectrum through the CGM **Advantages**: Probes innermost radii **Disadvantages**: depends on galaxy's flux though, lose radial position information

+3. Spectroscopic cube around the host galaxy **Advantages**: great spatial info
+	**Disadvantages**: highly eroded by redshift, and requires dense, hot gas